Sunglow Plant (Crassula coccinea) Indoor Care, Propagation, Common Issues and Solutions

 Temperature and Humidity

-Average room humidity is adequate for Sunglow Plant.
-It does not require high humidity as it is a drought tolerant plant.
+Average room humidity of 50-55% is adequate for the Red Crassula.
+It does not require extra humidity as it is a drought tolerant plant.

 Fertilizer

-Withhold feeding during the dormancy period (cold season) as growth is minimal at this time and feeding at this time can cause fertilizer burn.
+Withhold feeding in the dormancy period (cold season) as growth is minimal at this time and feeding at this time can cause fertilizer burn.

 Flush out accumulated salts from the soil by running a stream of water through the soil until the water comes out through the drainage hole.
 Allow it to run for a few minutes and repeat the process several times.